-The United States Agency for International Development (USAID) in partnership with RTI the Caribbean Policy Development Centre (CPDC) implemented a Local Capacity for Local Solutions (LCLS) project over a thirty-two month period.
+The United States Agency for International Development (USAID) in partnership with Research Triangle Institute (RTI) and the Caribbean Policy Development Centre (CPDC) implemented a Local Capacity for Local Solutions (LCLS) project over a 32-month period.

 Objectives of Project:

 - To strengthen the capacity of local NGOs through building their capacity in managerial and operational areas; and

 - To strengthen the connectivity of local NGOs by connecting them with each other as well as disparate entities.

 - The creation and improvement of a wide range of NGO operational policies related to finance, procurement, HR and administration;